jain-saarthak/extra-credit-sjain191/README.md

 ![Completed Dropdown](images/dropdown.png)

 ### Step 3: Download the Dataset
-This assignment provides one JSON file in the `data/` folder: `us-states.json` that contains the coordinates of a state-wise map of the US.
-You need to download the remaining datasets and place them in the `data/` folder.
 You can download the state-wise election results from 1976-2020 from MIT Election Lab https://electionlab.mit.edu/.
 Look for the dataset titled `U.S. President 1976–2020` and use filters like election type (federal) and units (by state) to make your search easy.
 Additionally, you need to download the election results which can be found here: https://www.kaggle.com/datasets/brandonconrady/us-presidential-election-results-1788-2020.
 Look for the file titled Winners.csv and download it to your `data/` folder.